Drain an account

 Draining implicit accounts (tz1, tz2, tz3)

 We want to "empty" an implicit account by sending all of its tokens to another account.
-It can be tricky to empty a tezos account completely because the gas fee must be subtracted from the account balance.
+It can be tricky to empty a tezos account because the system must subtract the gas fee from the account balance.

 To do so, we first need to estimate the fees related to this operation.
 The